A Canadian Armed Forces Veteran... Still processing this part of my story, it will definitely be a chapter in my book.

 The vision.
 To walk across Canada alongside of some amazing warriors, raising awareness of PTS and mental health, to raise funds to help those who need treatment and to assist in creating education programs for loved ones and friends.

-Emergency Service (nurses, doctors, corrections, police, peace officers, firefighters, paramedics, EMT's, & dispatchers), Military, and Veteran Communities.
+Public Safety Personnel (nurses, doctors, corrections, police, peace officers, firefighters, paramedics, EMT's, & dispatchers), Military, and Veteran Communities.
 It's time to tell our stories, it's time to be heard.

 Your donation or purchase of our merchandise will help fuel our walk and support Mental Health Initiatives across Canada.